input-output-hk/catalyst-ci/docs/src/reference/actions.md

 ### Discover

 The `discover` action is another common action that shows up in many workflows.
-It performs the "discovery" mechanism of finding Earthfiles with specific targets.
+It performs the "discovery" mechanism of finding Earthfiles with filtered targets from specific targets.
-For example, the `check` workflow uses this action to discover all Earthfiles that have a `check` target.
+For example, the check workflow, which run `check` and `check-*`, uses this action to discover all Earthfiles that match `check` and `check-*` targets.
-The custom CI CLI **must** be installed (see the above section) in order for this action to work.
+The custom CI CLI **must** be installed or locally build (see the above section) in order for this action to work.

 This action is useful when creating custom workflows which extend the existing Catalyst CI process.
 It can be used to create similar logic for discovering and acting upon specific Earthly targets contained in a repository.